 \subsubsection{Path Planning and Navigation}

-Soliman \textit{et al.}\cite{SOLIMAN2023106318} formulate path planning and visiting targets as an optimization problem and proposed a DRL strategy to learn target patterns while minimizing UAV time and energy overhead.
-They develop a Gazebo simulator-based DT to overcome the constraints of the RL exploration phase and verified the feasibility of such a framework by developing a real testbed.
-Building on this idea, Li et al. \cite{10.1145/3555661.3560865} investigate UAV path planning using DT technology to address limitations in DRL models.
+Soliman \textit{et al.}\cite{SOLIMAN2023106318} formulated path planning and target visiting as an optimization problem and proposed a DRL strategy to learn target patterns while minimizing UAV time and energy overhead.
+They developed a Gazebo simulator-based DT to overcome the constraints of the RL exploration phase and verified the feasibility of the framework by developing a real testbed.
+Building on this idea, Li et al. \cite{10.1145/3555661.3560865} investigated UAV path planning using DT technology to address limitations in DRL models.
 Traditional simulations often fail to capture real-world complexity, reducing the effectiveness of DRL-based models.
-By integrating DT with DRL, a virtual replica of the UAV and its environment enables realistic simulations, providing real-time data and feedback from actual operations.
-This enhances DRL training, allowing models to adapt to factors like terrain, obstacles, wind, and dynamic variables.
-The result is more reliable and efficient trajectory planning for UAVs, ensuring safer and optimized navigation in practical scenarios.
+By integrating DT with DRL, a virtual replica of the UAV and its environment enables realistic simulations that provide real-time data and feedback from actual operations.
+This enhances DRL training, allowing models to adapt to factors such as terrain, obstacles, wind, and other dynamic conditions.

+The result is more reliable and efficient trajectory planning for UAVs, enabling safer navigation in practical scenarios.

-Similarly, Miao et al. \cite{10076786} propose a UAV visual navigation system that integrates DT, UAV, and DL to address real-world data collection challenges and improve UAV monitoring, performance, and safety.
-Their DT framework comprises four layers: (1) Physical Space, where a visual navigation strategy runs on the UAV’s onboard computer; (2) Digital Space, which includes accurate 3D modeling and virtual UAVs; (3) Twin Data Layer, bridging physical and digital spaces by facilitating data collection, monitoring, control, and fault reproduction using a MySQL database for real-time processing; and (4) Application Layer, which integrates models, data, and algorithms into user-centric tools and interfaces, enabling intelligent navigation, interaction, and multi-platform hardware-in-the-loop functionalities.
+Similarly, Miao et al. \cite{10076786} proposed a UAV visual navigation system that integrates DT, UAV, and DL to address real-world data collection challenges and improve UAV monitoring, performance, and safety.
+Their DT framework comprises four layers: (1) Physical Space, where a visual navigation strategy runs on the UAV’s onboard computer; (2) Digital Space, which includes accurate 3D models and virtual UAVs; (3) Twin Data Layer, which bridges physical and digital spaces by facilitating data collection, monitoring, control, and fault reproduction, using a MySQL database for real-time processing; and (4) Application Layer, which integrates models, data, and algorithms into user-centric tools and interfaces, enabling intelligent navigation, interaction, and multi-platform hardware-in-the-loop functionalities.